-- Use an easily configurable firewall to set up network access to your instances.
+- Use easily configurable firewall rulesto set up network access to your instances.

 - Create an internal network of virtual machines or set up access to external traffic by setting up customizable firewall rules.

-- Connect your VM instances to each other and to the Internet with our fully encapsulated layer 3 network.
+- Connect your virtual machines to each other and to the Internet with our fully encapsulated layer 3 network.
 Our network offers strong isolation to help protect your instances from undesired access.

-- Locate other instances in your project using DNS lookup of VM names.
+- Locate other instances in your project using DNS lookup of virtual machine names.

-- Access your virtual machine instances through the Compute Engine console, RESTful API, or through a simple command line tool.
+- Access your virtual machine instances through the Google Developers Console, RESTful API, or through a simple command-line tool.

-- Use service account identities to authenticate your instances to other services, and remove the need to push keys into VM instances.
+- Use service account identities to authenticate your instances to other services, and remove the need to push keys into virtual machines.